 In 1995, U.S. Marine Corps Lt.
 Gen. Anthony Zinni was charged with protecting the final withdrawal of United Nations forces from Somalia.
 He explored the prospects of using non-lethal weapons to accomplish his mission and asked for a quick response in fielding non-lethal capability sets.
 The U.S. Marine Corps and the U.S. Army teamed to provide available non-lethal weapon capabilities for use in and around Mogadishu.
 Lt.
 Gen. Zinni's vision on the utility of non-lethal weapons in military operations and aggressive support in fielding these unique capabilities contributed to the establishment of the U.S. Department of Defense Non-Lethal Weapons Program.

-.
+On July 9, 1996, the Department of Defense issued Directive 3000.3, Policy for Non-Lethal Weapons.
 The Directive established Department of Defense policies and responsibilities for the development and employment of non-lethal weapons and designated the Commandant of the Marine Corps as Executive Agent for the Department of Defense Non-Lethal Weapons Program.
 On July 1, 1997, the Joint Non-Lethal Weapons Directorate was established to support the Executive Agent for Non-Lethal Weapons in the day-to-day management of the Department of Defense Non-Lethal Weapons Program.
 The Joint Non-Lethal Weapons Directorate works in collaboration with many partners, most notably the Services, including the U.S. Coast Guard and U.S. Special Operations Command (due to its unique Title 10 authorities and responsibilities); the Unified Combatant Commands; various Department of Defense agencies; the Departments of State, Homeland Security and Justice; and other government organizations with interest in non-lethal weapons development.